ctm/Bataan-Memorial-Death-March/README.md

 |Thursday|Slow Run|8.9 miles|
 |Friday|Slow Run|13.1 miles|

+Starting on November 19th, 2018, I started doing my interval trainig with my packs, so Monday is no longer a non-pack day, but the rest of my non-pack days remain the same as in the above table.

 ## Pack (and exception) days

 In the following table, `speed` means as quickly as I can to minimize